JB-toriel/Pong/README.md

 ##################################### Pong #####################################

-# This is an old (2nd year) high school project in which nothing has been modified since 6 years now...
+This is an old (2nd year) high school freely submited project in which nothing has been modified since 6 years now...

-# In each directory, you'll find the executable file for pong
+In each directory, you'll find the executable file for pong

-# The restart feature (when you lose), doesn't exist btw.
+The restart feature (when you lose), doesn't exist btw.